KamilSJaron/smudgeplot/FAQ.md

 - presence of adapters (because they are high frequency kmers, but this was not verified yet)

 And mainly we do NOT use reference genome, de-novo genome assembly, mapping or base quality scores for the inference.
 Therefore we are free of all the downstream biases that are coming from the steps above.

+##### 6. Can I use mate-pairs?

+Theoretically you can.
+If you have sufficient coverage from pair-end / single end reads (>50x), I would probably try without mate pairs first.

+The reason is that mate pair library is constructed using circularization of fragments using linker adapters and subsequent fragmentation and pair-end sequencing.
+This process is way more complicated than simple pair-end sequencing and results in lot of adapters sequenced.
+For the same reason mate-pairs are rarely used for genome assembly (they are rather used for scaffolding).

+However, we have never tried it with mate pairs.
+Maybe my worry is not in place and maybe it will work just find.
+If you try, definitely let me know :-).